 Tier 1b and Plumbing Theory II #2PLT06 166 hours

 A continuation of the first semester course students will deepen their understanding of basic Plumbing Theory.
 It includes and understanding of tools, materials, and joining methods used in the trade.
 Water and gas distribution systems are continued as well as the selection and requirements of various types of plumbing fixtures.
 The plumbing of residential and commercial buildings utilizing the Massachusetts State Plumbing Code will be covered.
 Through this course students will complete the second half of the Massachusetts Plumbing Tier 1 course.
 Students will continue to develop the math skills required in the Plumbing trade.
 These skills will be utilized in determining water pipe sizing, gas piping sizing and distances, gallons capacity and weight of vessels, and simple measuring pipe and tubing.
 Skills will be taught in the classroom, applied and reinforced in the classroom.

-The plumbing industry utilizes several types of valves and devices.
-At the completion of this course students will be able to recognize, identify, and discuss the use of various valves, and devices used in the plumbing trade.
+Hands on skills continue to develop through this second semester course.
+Students will correctly select and install plumbing fixtures.
+At the completion of this course students will be able to recognize, identify, and discuss their use in the plumbing trade.

 In order to begin a plumbing job, we must first have a plan.
 These plans will determine how we will perform the job.
 Layouts, location of the items and fixture lists are all found on the plan.
 Students will learn how to interpret plans, make a stock list off of the plan, comprise an estimate for the job, and complete the job in a timely and economical manner to plan specifications.
 Single line sketches will be created in the classroom and then students will go into the lab to create the plumbing system utilizing the sketch.
 Specific plumbing symbols common to the trade will also be discussed and learned.